June 19, 2024

 Landfill solar farm transformation

-The authority describes the project as a collaborative arrangement between the private and public sectors, offering benefits to both the council and the private firm while assisting the area in achieving renewable energy targets.
+The council describes the project as a public-private collaboration that benefits both parties while helping the area meet its renewable energy targets.

-This initiative encourages collaboration among Shropshire Council, Arla Foods, and the national grid.
-Arla Foods stands to gain from a secure and potentially more affordable renewable energy source through the Power Purchase Agreement (PPA).
-Meanwhile, Shropshire Council anticipates generating revenue from electricity sales to Arla Foods and the national grid, promoting financial sustainability.
+Through the PPA, Arla Foods will gain a secure and potentially more affordable source of renewable energy.
+Meanwhile, Shropshire Council expects to generate revenue from electricity sales to both Arla Foods and the national grid, promoting its own financial sustainability.

 Cutting Carbon Emissions

-The council indicated that the proposed solar farm aims to cut carbon emissions from the packaging plant by an estimated 418,559 kilograms per year, generating approximately 2,000,000 kWh of power annually.
+The council estimates the proposed solar farm will cut the packaging plant’s carbon emissions by 418,559 kilograms per year while generating roughly 2,000,000 kWh of power annually.

-The proposed solar farm on Oswestry's industrial estate represents a significant step towards sustainability for Shropshire Council and Arla Foods.
-By utilizing over 3,000 solar panels on a reclaimed landfill site, the project aims to directly supply renewable electricity to Arla Foods while reducing carbon emissions and supporting the UK's clean energy goals.
+The proposed solar farm represents a significant step towards sustainability for both Shropshire Council and Arla Foods.
+By repurposing a former landfill, the project will directly supply a local business with renewable electricity, reduce carbon emissions, and support the UK’s clean energy goals.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.